blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 Temperature varying over time at a location is stored as a **one-dimensional array**.
 You can think of it as a list containing elements of the same data type (i.e. integers, floats).

 An example of a **2-dimensional array** is temperature over an area for a given time.
-A Pandas DataFrame is also a 2-dimensional data structure, but it differs from an array: a DataFrame can store hetergenous data elements, and you can access it as a spreadsheet (using the columnnames and rows).
+A Pandas DataFrame is also a 2-dimensional data structure, but it differs from an array: a DataFrame can store hetergenous data elements, and you can access it as a table (using the columnnames and rows).

 ![1D_2D](../fig/netcdf_1D_2D_array.PNG)

 **Three-dimensional (3D) data**, like temperature over an area varying with time.
 Think of this as a Pandas DataFrame where the "columns" (variables) have more than one dimension.
 ![3D](../fig/netcdf_3D.gif)

-**Four-dimensional (4D) data**, like temperature over an area varying with time and altitude, is stored as a series of two-dimensional arrays.
+**Four-dimensional (4D) data**, like temperature over a volume (lat, lon, altitude) varying with time, is stored as a series of three-dimensional arrays.
 ![3D](../fig/netcdf_4D.gif)

 ## Basic components of a NetCDF file